 Tips for cooking Mushrooms

 Some people don't necessarily enjoy mushrooms because of their texture or taste.
-As well, depending on how you cook fungus, they can get quite rubbery and unpleasant.
-We share some tips for cooking mushrooms that will help prevent them from getting rubbery, soggy or slimy.
+As well, depending on how you cook fungus, it can get quite rubbery and unpleasant.
+We share some tips for cooking mushrooms that will help prevent them from getting rubbery, soggy, or slimy.

 - Don't clean them with water.
 Once wet, mushrooms are difficult to dry which means they will still have water when trying to cook them, becoming soggy.
 Instead, clean them with a paper towel or a with a special brush.